planetfederal/workshops/workshops/geoserver/doc/source/data/geotiff.rst

 #.
 Your GeoTIFF is now published in GeoServer.
 You can now view the layer using the :ref:`geoserver.webadmin.layerpreview` as in previous sections.
 Clicking on the map will display the RGB values for that particular point.

-   .. note:: Remember that lists in GeoServer are paged at 25 items at a time.
+   .. note:: Remember that lists in GeoServer are paged at 25 items at a time so the layer may not be displayed on the first page.
 Alternately, type "earth" in the search box at the top to narrow the list.

    .. figure:: img/tif_openlayers.png